-As you learn more about real estate investing, your educational books, mentors, and seminars will likely tout the benefits of forming a team of advisors.
-They are certainly right since real estate investing is not a solo endeavor.
+As you learn more about real estate investing through blogs, books, and seminars, you will hear the benefits of forming a team of advisors.
+Investing in real estate should not be a solo endeavor.
 If you are just getting started and don’t know how to begin, meet with a property manager.
-A property manager knows a great deal about your market, will have intimate knowledge of your neighborhood due to their day-to-day first-hand experiences.
+Property managers know a great deal about your market and will have intimate knowledge of your neighborhood due to their day-to-day first-hand experiences.
 Quite simply, property managers are fabulous experts to consult when buying a rental property.

-Run the numbers, but don’t run away yet!
-You are now at the starting block and getting yourself set to launch on a property.
+Finally, it is time to run the numbers.
+You are now at the starting block and getting yourself set to make an offer on a property.
 Through reading, reviewing and getting out there, you’ve educated yourself and might have even found some attractive deals.
-Next, you want to use solid data and running the numbers is the most important part of the investment purchase process.
+Next, you want to use solid data and run the numbers.
+This is probably the most important part of the investment purchase process.
 An investment property needs to cash flow and needs to be evaluated as such.
-Real estate investing is a business and requires cold, hard facts to help make your business decisions.
+Real estate investing is a business and requires black and white information in order to make your business decisions.

 Sponsored Link Above

 Take a critical look at your financial situation and what finances you have available.
 There are a number of ways to finance a property.
-If you have some cash saved up for a down payment and want to take the traditional route through a bank, treat this the same way you would secure financing for your own home.
+One option is to save up cash for a down payment and take the traditional route through a bank.
+Treat this the same way you would secure financing for your own home.

 Some rules on financing for your own dwelling vs. a rental property can vary, especially when you are dealing with condos.
-Banks will have their own rules and concerns about condos, and investment properties in general, but Fannie Mae is the governing body that sets the direction for all of them.
-The Federal National Mortgage Asociation (FNMA), better known as Fannie Mae, backs most home mortgages in the U.S. After the mortgage crisis, ol’ Fannie has tightened up quite a bit.
+Banks will have their own rules and concerns about condos, and investment properties in general.
+Fannie Mae is the governing body that sets the direction for all of them.
+The Federal National Mortgage Asociation (FNMA), or better known as Fannie Mae, backs most home mortgages in the U.S.

 Related: Should I Invest in a Condo or a Single Family Home?

-Since you’ve researched your neighborhood ahead of time and found out kind of financing you can work with, it’s time to really get going with the property hunt.
+Since you’ve researched your neighborhood ahead of time and found out what kind of financing you can work with, it’s time to really get going on the property hunt.
 There is a guideline called the 100/10/3 rule.
 The rule is broken down as follows:

-Run numbers and research 100 investment properties, find 10 that meet your criteria and go look at them.
-From there, find three suitable properties and make offers on them (one at a time please, you don’t want to end up owning all 3!)
-Or, maybe you do.
-Maybe you have cash to burn and they accepted your aggressive offers.
-Just keep in mind that an offer requires earnest money and is an intent to buy.
-If the seller accepts your offer, you’ll be going into escrow and you’ll be a proud (or frightened) owner soon.
+Run the numbers and research 100 investment properties, find 10 that meet your criteria and go look at them.
+From there, find three suitable properties to make offers on.
+Keep in mind that an offer requires earnest money and any offer you make is an intent to buy.

 Sponsored Link Above

-Once you’ve found that perfect investment property (or three), it’s time to make an offer.
-This is a serious step and often means you are committing to buy the property if your specific demands and pricing is met.
-You typically need to be pre-approved for a loan at this point so the seller knows you are serious about buying and financially capable of doing so.
-There’s a lot to making an offer and you need to make your real estate offer stand out.
-This is where true negotiation tactics take place and where you can quickly make thousands of dollars.
+You have found the perfect investment property, and as a result, it’s time to make an offer.
+This is a serious step.
+Pre-approval is generally required for a loan at this point.
+With a pre-approval, the seller knows you are serious about buying and financially capable of doing so.
+A lot goes into to making an offer and you need to make your real estate offer stand out.
+Most noteworthy, this is where true negotiation tactics take place and where you can quickly make thousands of dollars.
 Imagine getting this property you had eyes on for 10 or even 20 percent under the assessed or appraised values.

-Your team plays a part in this step as well.
+The team around you plays a part in this step as well.
 Your real estate agent is likely to be the one working the negotiations directly with the seller, according to your wishes.
 If you’ve worked without a real estate agent, you will definitely want to call the attorney in to look over the purchase/sale contract, which is the offer letter to make an offer on the property.
 When making your offer, and when your agent or attorney writes this purchase/sale contract, you will want to put contingencies in place.
-A contingency is a way for you to cover your bases from the unexpected or ensure certain conditions are met before you take ownership of the property.
+Moreover, a contingency is a way for you to cover your bases from the unexpected or ensure certain conditions are met before you take ownership of the property.

 Welcome to the due diligence phase.
 If you made it this far, that means you have an accepted offer!
 This is not a stepped to be missed when buying a rental property.
 The due diligence process is your final chance to make sure you are getting the amazing property you think you are getting.
-This is also the period of time where your purchase goes “into escrow” and is between the accepted offer and the final close of sale.
+During this period of time, your purchase goes “into escrow” and is between the accepted offer and the final close of sale.

-As discussed in Step #2, there are many valuable team members, and the due diligence phase is where you need to bring out a few more we haven’t discussed in our investment purchase series.
-These team members are a home inspector and insurance agent.
-You may also want a roofer to inspect the roof or a “rooter”, who is a drain/sewer expert to help you determine if Orangeburg pipe or other sewer problems may exist in your home.
+As discussed in Step #2, there are many valuable team members, and the due diligence phase is where you need to bring out a few more.
+These additional team members are a home inspector and insurance agent.
+For extra protection, hiring a roofer to inspect the roof or a drain/sewer expert to help you determine if Orangeburg pipe or other sewer problems may exist in your home is a good option.

-Along with the new folks you bring in during this purchase process, your trusty real estate agent will be with you throughout the closing of your home and your property manager can help you strategize rent charges and even start advertising your rental.
-In some cases, if you, or your real estate agent, has a good relationship with the seller’s agent, the property manager may even be allowed to show renters the home while it is in escrow.
-This gives you a great head start since you could have a renter by the time you close on the property.
+Along with the new folks you brought while buying your rental property, your real estate agent will be with you throughout the closing of your home.
+In addition, your property manager can help you strategize rent charges and even start advertising your rental.
+The property manager may even be allowed to show renters the rental while it is in escrow.
+Furthermore, early showings give you a great head start and you could have a renter by the time you close on the property.
 No need to have your property sit vacant.

-At this point, you should feel great about your decision and you’re already pulling contingencies off of your purchase/sale contract.
-Before getting too excited, you want to get over to your future property and do one last check.
-This last check is called the final walkthrough, and this where you can check up on any repairs the seller may have done or uncover any last minute issues.
+Lastly, there is the final walkthrough.
+This is your opportunity to confirm any required repairs the seller agreed to were completed and to your satisfaction.
+Remember, the final walkthrough is not a home inspection, rather, it is an opportunity to uncover any last minute issues.
 The final walkthrough is the last time you visit the house before ultimately purchasing or walking away from it.
-It could be five days before closing or as short as a few hours before closing.
+Your walkthrough could be five days before closing or as short as a few hours before closing.

-After the long process of finding and financing your property, running the numbers, negotiating and landing that deal, and doing your due diligence and final walkthrough, it’s time to go to the bank and close on your next investment property.
-By now you’ve navigated through the final processes of closing and you are happily signing documents with your lender and the seller.
-Check out this post on Property Fees: The Hidden Costs of Your Real Estate Investment to ensure you are well aware of the fees you will be paying during close and purchase of the property.
+Finally, you’ve navigated through the final processes of closing and you are happily signing documents with your lender and the seller.
+Check out this post on Property Fees: The Hidden Costs of Your Real Estate Investment so you are well aware of the fees you will pay during the close and purchase of the property.